Justin Bethel: 2017

-He started in the Cardinals' season opening 35–23 loss to the Detroit Lions and returned an interception off Matthew Stafford for an 82-yard touchdown in the first quarter.
+He started in the Cardinals' season opening 35–23 loss to the Lions and returned an interception off Matthew Stafford for an 82-yard touchdown in the first quarter.
 He lost the starting job and was demoted to the team's No. 3 cornerback in Week 7 due to the emergence of the veteran Tramon Williams.
 The Cardinals finished with an 8–8 record and did not qualify for the playoffs.
 He finished the 2017 season with 41 tackles, four pass deflections, an interception, and a touchdown.

 Atlanta Falcons

 On March 24, 2018, Bethel signed with the Atlanta Falcons.
 He played in 14 games primarily on special teams, recording 14 tackles.

 Baltimore Ravens

 On March 15, 2019, Bethel signed a two-year contract with the Baltimore Ravens.
 He was released on October 21, 2019.

 New England Patriots

 On October 22, 2019, Bethel signed a two-year contract with the New England Patriots.

 Bethel made his debut with the Patriots in week 9 against the Baltimore Ravens.
 In the game, Bethel recovered a muffed punt by return man Cyrus Jones in the 37–20 loss.

-In week 15 against the Cincinnati Bengals, Bethel recovered a punt muffed by punt returner Alex Erickson during the 34–13 win.
+In week 15 against the Bengals, Bethel recovered a punt muffed by punt returner Alex Erickson during the 34–13 win.
+In the 2019 season, he appeared in all 16 games, mainly in a special teams role.
+He had three fumble recoveries on the year.

+In the 2020 season, Bethel appeared in all 16 games in mainly a special teams role.

 On March 12, 2021, Bethel re-signed with the Patriots on a three-year, $6 million contract.
+In the 2021 season, he played in all 17 games with a majority of his production coming on special teams.

 On August 30, 2022, Bethel was released by the Patriots.